ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 - For React Icons: `npm install react -icons`

-**4. Running the React application:**
+**4. Running the React application:**<br>
 Type the following command into your terminal:
 `npm start`

-A new page should open on your browser.
-If you have any difficulty with this, you can type the following into your browser:
+A new page should open in your browser.
+If you have any difficulty with this, you can type the following into the address bar:

 http://localhost:3000